Common Mistakes Veterans Make When Filing VA Disability Claims

 Mistake #5: Not Getting Professional Help When It Could Make a Difference

 Many veterans try to navigate the VA claims process entirely on their own, thinking it's straightforward or that they can't afford help.
 The reality is that VA claims can be incredibly complex, and the stakes are high.
-At Augustus Miles, we see veterans leave thousands of dollars on the table every year because of this mistake.
+We see veterans leave thousands of dollars on the table every year because of this mistake — and it's one of the most frustrating to watch, because it's entirely avoidable.

 At Augustus Miles, our VA-accredited attorneys work with veterans on a contingency basis — meaning you pay nothing upfront.
-Our support team is made up entirely of veterans, many of whom are former clients themselves, so they understand the process from personal experience.
+Our support team includes veterans, many of whom are former clients themselves, so they understand the process from personal experience.

 Professional representation can help you: